Download the Briefing

 Meet consumer expectations in convenience, access and ease of use

-Yet life-saving and cost-saving solutions are within reach.
+Fortunately, lifesaving and cost-saving solutions are within reach

 Within a decade, the state could be short 12,500 nurses, impacting rural and underserved communities the hardest.